-The first oil field is expected to come on-stream in 2022.
+First oil from the field is expected to come on-stream in 2022.
 The production from the second oil field is expected to start in 2036.
-Condensate and gas production from field 3 is expected to start in 2022 and 2036 respectively.
+Condensate and gas production from field three is scheduled to begin in 2022 and 2036 respectively.
 The fourth field will peak at around 25 million barrels per year from 2040 to 2044.

 Shell Offshore proposed an exploration drilling programme in its Outer Continental Shelf Lease Exploration Plan 2010 in October 2009.
-The plan was evaluated and approved in December 2009 by the MMS.
+The plan, after an evaluation, was approved in December 2009 by the MMS.

-The drilling vessel and related fleet in Chukchi Sea will be over the 25-mile Alaska seaward boundary.
-The vessel will be operated in the area lying west of Point Barrow and North of Cape Lisburne.
+The drilling vessel and related fleet in the Chukchi Sea will be over the 25-mile Alaska seaward boundary.
+The vessel will operate in the area lying west of Point Barrow and North of Cape Lisburne.

 The Discoverer is a turret-moored drillship featuring self-powered equipment, an emergency generator and an incinerator.

-The drilling operations will be assisted by a related fleet, which include ice management vessels, oil spill response (OSR) fleet, a secondary icebreaker and a resupply vessel.
-Ice fleet management will include redirecting the ice floes close to the vessel while drilling and managing anchors are linked and separated from the sea floor.
+The drilling operations will be assisted by a related fleet, which includes ice management vessels, oil spill response (OSR) fleet, a secondary icebreaker and a resupply vessel.
+Ice fleet management will include redirecting the ice floes close to the vessel while drilling and managing anchors are linked and separated from the seafloor.
 The ice management equipment will consist of two vessels, an ice breaker and an ice anchor handler.